Cold Soba Noodles (ざる蕎麦 - Zaru Soba)

-- Others – Aromatic ingredients, such as ginger, myoga, yuzu zest, shiso, and sesame seeds are all possibilities.
+- Others - Aromatic ingredients, such as ginger, myoga, yuzu zest, shiso, and sesame seeds are all possibilities.
 You can also add ingredients to change the texture, like raw quail egg, chopped okra, or grated yamaimo.
-Some people like to turn it into a salad by topping it with veggies like tomatoes, cucumber, or spinach.
+These days, soba noodles are often turned into a soba salad tossing it with vegetables and protein, along with a sauce.

 How to Make Cold Soba

 The first thing you want to do is to make the tsuyu by adding the dashi, soy sauce, sake, and sugar to a saucepan and bringing it to a boil.
 You want to boil this for about a minute or until it no longer smells like alcohol.
 Set the dipping sauce aside to cool.
 You can also put the saucepan in a bowl of ice water to chill it rapidly.

 While you wait for the broth to cool, prepare all of the condiments you plan to serve with your Zaru Soba.

 Bring a large pot of water to a full boil.
 Soba noodles already contain salt, so you do not need to salt the water.
 Add the noodles and stir them for a minute so that they don't stick together.
 Boil the noodles for the time specified on the packaging.